liapatiso95-ctrl/character-sheet/feats.md

 **Cook's Utensils.** You gain proficiency with Cook's Utensils if you don't already have it.

 **Replenishing Meal.** As part of a Short Rest, you can cook special food if you have ingredients and Cook's Utensils on hand.
 You can prepare enough of this food for a number of creatures equal to 4 plus your Proficiency Bonus.
-At the end of the Short Rest, any creature who eats the food and spends one or more Hit Dice to regain Hit Points regains an extra 1d8 Hit Points.
+Each creature that spends Hit Dice as part of the Short Rest, regains 2 additional hit points per Hit Die spent.

 **Bolstering Treats.** With 1 hour of work or when you finish a Long Rest, you can cook a number of treats equal to your Proficiency Bonus if you have ingredients and Cook's Utensils on hand.
 These special treats last 8 hours after being made.
-A creature can use a Bonus Action to eat one of those treats to gain a number of Temporary Hit Points equal to your Proficiency Bonus.
+A creature can use a Bonus Action to eat one of those treats to gain a number of Temporary Hit Points equal to your character level.

 ### Child of the Moon